 The battery of the Yamaha WaveRunner is located toward the stern of the watercraft, underneath the passenger seat.
-The batteries of most Sea-Doos and Kawasaki Jet Skis are located underneath the cover on the bow of the watercraft or in a compartment on rear deck.
-Newer Sea Doo batteries are under the seat on left side of engine.
+The batteries of most Sea-Doos and Kawasaki Jet Skis are located underneath the cover on the bow of the watercraft or under the seat beside the motor.
+Some Sea Doo models place the battery in a read deck compartment as show below.

-The batteries of these watercrafts are very well-hidden – usually due to space limitations and weight balance issues.
+The batteries of jet skis are sometimes hard to find – usually due to space limitations and weight balance issues.
 Keeping your watercraft in tip-top shape means paying regular attention to your batteries by charging, inspecting, properly storing, and cleaning them.
-I use a Battery Tender Junior and Battery Tender 800 available from Amazon.
-Neglecting to do so can reduce the longevity of your battery and rack up costs of replacement, so here are some of the most important tasks in battery maintenance.

 The Importance of Battery Maintenance (And Where to Find the Battery)